mapbox/robosat/README.md

 - You need to calculate label class weights with `rs weights` on the training set's labels

-- You need to calculate mean and std dev with `rs stats` on the training set's images

-- Finally you need to add the path to the dataset's directory and the calculated class weights and statistics to the dataset config.
+- You need to add the path to the dataset's directory and the calculated class weights and statistics to the dataset config.

 Note: If you run `rs train` in an environment without X11 you need to set `export MPLBACKEND="agg"` for charts, see [the matplotlib docs](https://matplotlib.org/faq/howto_faq.html#matplotlib-in-a-web-application-server).